averymcintosh/Sample-Repository/README.md

-# Sample-Respository
+# Sample-Repository
-Sample respository of an R document and a text file
+Sample repository of an R document and a text file

 An example to be updated.